HalfHumanGames/DwerveMods/README.md

 * [Wicked Fast Wargboars](Mods/WickedFastWargboars)

 # Join our Community
 Want to share your mod or ask the devs a question?
 Join the [Half Human Games Discord](https://discordapp.com/invite/halfhumangames) and follow [@HalfHumanGames](https://twitter.com/intent/user?screen_name=HalfHumanGames) on Twitter!
 Report any mod-related bugs via the [Issue Tracker](https://github.com/HalfHumanGames/DwerveMods/issues).
+We look forward to seeing what cool mods you create!
+Happy modding!
 ___
-Copyright © 2019 Half Human Games, Inc. All Rights Reserved.
+*Copyright © 2019 Half Human Games, Inc. All Rights Reserved.*